Trump declares Iran decimated while Marines deploy to the Middle East — empire restructuring through energy leverage, not withdrawal.

 Trump stood before the country and announced something presented as definitive closure.
 The United States no longer needs Middle Eastern oil.
 Iran has been decimated.
 The war is nearly over.
 The speech constructed a clean narrative arc where American intervention reaches resolution, threat neutralization becomes complete, and engagement winds down to conclusion.

 The pattern is consistent across imperial interventions.
 Declare mission accomplished while combat intensifies.
 Frame withdrawal while deploying additional forces.
 Construct closure narratives while building infrastructure for permanent presence.
 The contradiction is not a communication failure.
 It is the deliberate creation of political space where escalation can proceed under the cover of resolution rhetoric.
+For the full architecture of why that resolution rhetoric can never produce an actual exit, see the exit strategy analysis.

 Energy Independence Becomes Leverage, Not Exit Strategy

-Oil markets operate globally, and pricing mechanisms respond to supply disruptions regardless of where specific barrels originate or terminate.
+Global oil price mechanics respond to supply disruptions regardless of where specific barrels originate or terminate.
 A closure of the Strait of Hormuz does not stay contained in the Persian Gulf.
 It moves through shipping insurance costs, futures contract volatility, refinery input calculations, and eventually manifests in gasoline prices across markets that do not directly import Gulf crude.
 The United States does not need to depend on Middle Eastern oil imports to experience the economic consequences of instability in the region’s energy infrastructure.

 Hormuz Shift Converts Security Guarantee Into Toll Gate